-ORGANISATION AND DEVELOPMENT IN
+ORGANISATION AND DEVELOPMENT OF

 The research of this chair focuses on the family side of family businesses: the business family.